autonomys/subspace-docs/TRANSLATE.md

 ## How-To

-Below you will find the walkthrough of how to provide translations for the Subspace Network through the Crowdin translation portal.
+Below you will find the walkthrough of how to provide translations for the Autonomys Network through the Crowdin translation portal.

 1. Visit the respective translation portal for which website you would like to help translate (See above)